 A statement released in tandem by the Food and Agriculture Organization of the United Nations (FAO), the World Organisation for Animal Health (OIE), and the World Health Organization (WHO) shows estimates that, by vaccinating at least 70 percent of a country’s dog population, the cycle of transmission from dogs to humans can be broken, saving the lives of humans and dogs alike.

 Rabies-infected livestock can also wipe out full herds, leading to food insecurity in already impoverished regions.
 This makes rabies education and vaccination programs an important public health issue in places like Africa, Asia, and South America, where rabies deaths in humans are still far too common.

-Here in the U.S., vets use World Rabies Day to educate pet owners about rabies symptoms and the importance of keeping one’s pets current on vaccinations against the deadly disease.
+Here in the United States, vets use World Rabies Day to educate pet parents about rabies symptoms and the importance of keeping one’s pets current on vaccinations against the deadly disease.